rcemper/native-api-command-line-py/README.md

 This is the Python client for IRIS NativeAPI Command Extension
 It demonstrates using the extension without ObjectScript

-For easy testing an IRIS instance with a demo Global and
+For easy testing, an IRIS instance with a demo Global and
 a pre-installed NativeAPI Command Line Extension is added.
 ### Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.